rsinger86/drf-flex-fields/README.md

 }
 ```

-## Use "~all" to Expand All Available Fields <a id="use-all"></a>

-You can set ```expand=~all``` to automatically expand all fields that are available for expansion.
-This will take effect only for the top-level serializer; if you need to also expand fields that are present on deeply nested models, then you will need to explicitly pass their values using dot notation.

 ## Dynamically Setting Fields (Sparse Fields) <a id="dynamically-setting-fields"></a>

-You can use either they `fields` or `omit` keywords to declare only the fields you want to include or to specify fields that should be excluded.
+You can use either the `fields` or `omit` keywords to declare only the fields you want to include or to specify fields that should be excluded.

-### From URL Parameters

-You can dynamically set fields, with the configuration originating from the URL parameters or serializer options.

 Consider this as a default serialized response:
 ```json